 ‘Change Happens Through Movement & Movement Heals’ ~ Joseph Pilates

-Physiotherapists are classed as movement specialists as we understand movement and the body in an in-depth way, especially pain and function.
-Yoga and pilates tailored by a physiotherapist (physio-yoga, physio-pilates) can be safe for many conditions.
-Both are helpful in rehabilitation & managing and changing pain.
-They encourage increased self awareness and contribute to maintaining and improving wellbeing.
+Physio-yoga & pilates is the integration of physiotherapy knowledge and skills into pilates & yoga.
+Yoga & pilates tailored by a physiotherapist can be safe for many conditions and both are helpful in rehabilitation & managing and changing pain.
+Physio-yoga & physio-pilates encourage increased self awareness and contribute to maintaining and improving wellbeing.

-I have integrated yoga and pilates into evidence based physiotherapy for many years and also ran classes for over 5 years.
+I have integrated yoga & pilates into evidence based physiotherapy for many years and also ran classes for over 5 years.
 In 2019 I chose to stop running classes to focus on physiotherapy, coaching and have a little more time to look after myself too.
-As well as integrating into yoga and pilates into physiotherapy, I offer 1:1 appointments for pilates and yoga, following this if you wish you can book small group sessions with your friends or family.
+As well as integrating into yoga & pilates into physiotherapy, I offer 1:1 appointments for both of these, following this if you wish you can book small group sessions with your friends or family.

-Physio-pilates and physio-yoga can help you in lots of ways including as part of managing and changing pain.
+Both are exercise and movement which are important parts of living well, being able to be independent and do what you love.
+Physio-yoga & pilates can help you in lots of ways including as part of managing & changing pain and increasing self-awareness.
 Pilates and yoga taught by a physiotherapist can improve many aspects of movement including: coordination, balance and fluidity, ease, strength, flexibility and more.
-Pilates and yoga can also improve performance in sports and hobbies, enhance rehabilitation, encourage healthy ageing, and aid management of some neurological conditions.
-Pilates and yoga can also improve things like concentration, memory, focus, regulation of the stress response and sleep.
+Physio-yoga & physio-pilates can also improve performance in sports and hobbies, enhance rehabilitation, encourage healthy ageing, and aid management of some neurological conditions.
+They can also improve things like concentration, memory, focus, regulation of the stress response and sleep.

 Pilates was developed by Joseph Pilates in the 1920’s, his original method was based on 34 matwork exercises.
 He based his work on the three principles of breath, whole body health and whole body commitment.
 Pilates aims to exercise the whole body with awareness.